What Does Matthew 13:13 Mean?

 Matthew 13:10-12

-The disciples ask why Jesus speaks in parables, setting up His explanation about spiritual receptivity in verse 13.
+The disciples ask why Jesus speaks in parables, setting up His explanation in verse 13 about spiritual perception.

 Matthew 13:14-15

-Jesus quotes Isaiah 6:9-10, showing that the people’s dull hearts fulfill prophecy and justify parabolic teaching.
+Jesus quotes Isaiah 6:9-10 to show that people’s hardened hearts fulfill prophecy and explain His use of parables.

 Connections Across Scripture